2312323123/ERP/README.md

   }
 ```

-in some other cases checking this has been moved deeper to service.
+in some other cases checking this has been moved deeper into service.

 - add authorisation guards:
   - in service's docker-compose: `- RSA_PUBLIC_KEY_FOR_JWT=${RSA_PUBLIC_KEY_FOR_JWT}`